mCRL2org/mCRL2/doc/sphinx/user_manual/fundamentals/compositionality.rst

    It should also be noted that for instance `n`-way communication is also possible, which can be useful to model, *e.g.*, barrier synchronisation or clock ticks.

-.. rubric:: Footnotes

-.. [#f1] If a formula is not in positive normal form, then its least and greatest fixpoint are not guaranteed to exist, hence the requirement.